 Investments can decrease in value as well as increase, and they don’t always grow inline with the critical yield, meaning that even if the pension looks like it was growing, it may never be worth as much as the final salary pension.

-Many people were mis-sold their final salary pension transfers, and you may be able to make a claim if you transferred yours like in our mis-sold pension case studies – check out our complaints letters page.
+Many people were mis-sold their final salary pension transfers, and you may be able to make a claim if you transferred yours!

-The FCA doesn’t regulate most pension introducers involved in pension mis-selling, which makes direct action against them difficult unless they are conducting regulated activities without authorisation.
+The FCA doesn’t regulate most pension introducers involved in pension mis-selling.
+This makes direct action against them difficult unless they are conducting regulated activities without authorisation.

-However they can control the financial advisers who deal with them, and have regularly told certain advisers to cease their relationships with cold-calling firms.
+However, they can control the financial advisors who deal with them, and have regularly told certain advisors to cease their relationships with cold-calling firms.

 A QROPS is a Qualifying Overseas Pension Scheme, and they are really supposed to be for people who are planning to take their pension abroad with them.